 While recognizing that visuals allow the 'oppressed' to make statements that are not possible by words, we should also remember that all sketches, paintings and photographs are socially and technically constructed (Harper, 1994).
 Thus it is as important to foreground the absence of particular characters or scenes as it is to explicate what is present.
-Further, photography is by its very nature, more 'active' and 'intrusive' than simple observation (i.e. methodological 'representation' to build theory).
+Further, photography is by its very and 'intrusive' than nature. more 'active' simple observation (i.e. methodological 'representation' to build theory).
 In essence, despite the dictum 'seeing is believing', visual frames are a reflection of the photographer's point of view, biases and knowledge.
 They are no less and no more.